pickr02/cumbria-moths/core/docs/mvp.md

 - [x] Config option for admins to specify whether or not to show the zoomable map.
 - [x] Config option for admins to specify the height of the zoomable map.
 - [x] Config option for admins to indicate whether to show country or vice-county boundaries on map
-- [ ] Config option to show uploaded boundary on map.

 ## Info pages
 - [x] Ability for admins to add html or markdown pages for each taxon which will be displayed on *info* tab when user selects taxon.